matt-may/matt-may.github.io/_posts/2016-12-22-building-bitsy.markdown

 app called [Bitsy](https://bitsy.pro).
 Bitsy is similar to Apple's Notes or Evernote, but relatively more minimal.
 It has a simple rich text editor that allows you to create notes and add simple styling.
 It also lets you easily page through all your past notes and quickly search them.
-My motivation to create it was that Notes, while a wonderful little app, is not accessible via the Web and thus can't be accessed on Windows or other non-Apple devices.
-I also hadn't enjoyed the user experience of Evernote, finding it lacking personality and not wanting to upgrade to a paid plan.

 While it took a little getting used to, once I fully groked React's unidirectional data flow and its penchant towards immutability, development